 Anisometropia is a significant difference between the refractive errors of the 2 eyes (usually > 3 diopters).
 When corrected with eyeglasses, a difference in image size (aniseikonia) is produced; it can lead to difficulties with fusion of the 2 differently sized images and even to suppression of one of the images.

 The primary symptom of refractive errors is blurred vision for distant objects, near objects, or both.
-Sometimes the excessive ciliary muscle tone can cause headaches.
-Prolonged squinting and frowning with ocular use can also lead to headaches.
-Occasionally, excessive staring can lead to ocular surface desiccation, causing eye irritation, itching, visual fatigue, foreign body sensation, and redness.
-Frowning when reading and excessive blinking or rubbing of the eyes are symptoms of refractive error in children.
+Headache may result from excessive compensatory ciliary muscle tone or prolonged squinting and frowning.
+Refractive error can contribute to eyestrain (eye discomfort and fatigue), in which excessive staring (eg, at a computer screen) can lead to ocular surface desiccation, causing eye irritation, itching, visual fatigue, foreign body sensation, and redness.
+Frowning and squinting when reading and excessive blinking or rubbing of the eyes are symptoms of refractive error in children.

-Visual acuity testing and refraction (determination of refractive error) as needed should be done every 1 or 2 yr.
+Visual acuity testing and refraction (determination of refractive error) as needed should be done every 1 or 2 years.
 Screening children's visual acuity helps detect refractive errors before they interfere with learning.
-A comprehensive eye examination (see Evaluation of the Ophthalmologic Patient), done by an ophthalmologist or an optometrist, should accompany refraction.
+A comprehensive eye examination Evaluation of the Ophthalmologic Patient The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
+History includes location... read more , done by an ophthalmologist or an optometrist, should accompany refraction.